 Customers remember names, words, logos or sounds which is why we use them in business to sell our products.
-From the music of a British Airways advert to the character on a cereal box, all of them are counted as TM's and must be protected.
+From the music of a British Airways advert to the character on a cereal box, all elements counted as TMs and must be protected.

-You have three options to register your TM, you can either do it yourself through The Intellectual Property Office, go through an IP Attorney or use an online TM broker.
+You have three options to register your TM.
+You can either do it yourself, go through an IP attorney or use an online TM broker.
 Doing it yourself will always be the cheapest option.

 It covers literary documents including spreadsheets and written documents.
 Artistic work such as paintings, charts, photographs and sculptures are also covered.

 As there is no UK copyright registration system; you can't actually register any copy.
 Keeping records of any works covers you.

 As employees will write content and create documents, copyright law can be grey in this area.
 You need to ensure that your contract of employment with the employee covers confidentiality and copyright.
 You need to detail that you own the rights to all documents or content created by them while under your employment and this will remove any grey area.

 In a nutshell, a patent is a legal order (grant) that protects a product with new technology or technical elements from being duplicated or copied within a close comparison.
 You must be aware that all details about the patent will be published in the public domain if accepted.